-$$\ln X{fopwt} = \beta_0 + \beta_1 \ln \text{Covid19}{owt} + \theta{fpwt} + \lambda{opt} + \varepsilon{fopwt}$$ (1)
+$$\log X{fopwt} = \beta_0 + \beta_1 \log \text{Covid} 19{owt} + \theta{fpwt} + \lambda{opt} + \mathcal{E}{fopwt}$$ (1)

 where X is a measure of the import values in CHF or unit values in CHF/kg of firm f importing from origin o of HS8 digit product p in week w of year t (t = 2019, 2020).
-Our variable of interest is the severity of COVID-19 cases measured either as the cumulative number of (i) confirmed cases or (ii) deaths reported in exporting country o in week w. $\theta{fpwt}$ are firm-product-week-year fixed effects which control for all observable and unobservable firm-specific effects such as firm size and productivity.
-By including this term, our analysis exploits the within-firm-product variation in our dataset. $\lambda{opt}$ are origin-product-year fixed effects.
+Our variable of interest is the severity of COVID-19 cases measured either as the cumulative number of (i) confirmed cases or (ii) deaths reported in exporting country o in week w in 2020. θ{fpwt} are firm-product-week-year fixed effects which control for all observable and unobservable firm-specific effects such as firm size and productivity.
+By including this term, our analysis exploits the within-firm-product variation in our dataset.
 We cluster the error terms at the firm-product-origin level.
-The parameter $\beta_1$ in equation (1) is the coefficient of interest.
+The parameter β_1 in equation (1) is the coefficient of interest.
 It measures the effect of an additional COVID-19 case or death in the exporting country on import values and the import prices paid by Swiss agro-food firms.
 We estimate equation (1) using ordinary least squares (OLS).
 However, for the trade effect, we will also use the PPML estimator as a robustness check.

-To test our hypotheses, we use daily firm-level import data - which we aggregate at the weekly level - on Swiss agricultural and food importing firms in 2019 and 2020.
+To test our hypotheses, we use daily firm-level import data on Swiss agricultural and food importing firms in 2019 and 2020.
 The data comes from transaction-level declarations filed by importing firms with the customs in Switzerland.
 It contains information on HS8-digit product codes, import values in Swiss Francs (CHF), trade volumes in kilograms, import destinations, and date for every shipment within the HS01 to HS24 category.
 COVID-19 indicators are assessed from an online database maintained by the Johns Hopkins University (https://github.com/CSSEGISandData/COVID-19).